timothySanfordII/Enterprise-Network-Security-Project/README.md

 - Attack simulation
 - Incident investigation

-The environment was built in VirtualBox and documented as a portfolio project for Network Security Analyst.
+The environment was built in VirtualBox and documented as a portfolio project for Network Security roles.